10up/Engineering-Best-Practices/_includes/markdown/Typescript.md

 ## Tools

 - [TypeScript Error Translator](https://ts-error-translator.vercel.app/): Lets you drop any TypeScript error message and gives you a human-readable explanation in plain English.
-- [pretty-ts-errors](https://marketplace.visualstudio.com/items?itemName=yoavbls.pretty-ts-errors): A VSCode extension that translaters TypeScript errors in a human-readable way right into VSCode.
+- [pretty-ts-errors](https://marketplace.visualstudio.com/items?itemName=yoavbls.pretty-ts-errors): A VSCode extension that translates TypeScript errors in a human-readable way right into VSCode.

 ## TypeScript and CI